awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-permissions.md

 To help you decide whether to use a custom service role or the Systems Manager service\-linked role with a maintenance window task, see [Should I use a service\-linked role or a custom service role to run maintenance window tasks?](#maintenance-window-tasks-service-role)\.

-**Task 2: Configure user permissions**
+**Task 2: Configure permissions for users who are allowed to register maintenance window tasks**
-Granting `iam:PassRole` permissions to the users in your account who assigns tasks to maintenance windows\.
+Allow `iam:PassRole` permissions for the users in your account who assign tasks to maintenance windows\.
 This allows them to pass the role to the maintenance window service\.
-Without this explicit permission, a user can't assign tasks to a maintenance window\.
+Without this explicit permission, a user can't assign tasks to a maintenance window when using a custom service role to run maintenance window tasks\.

+**Task 3: Configure permissions for users who are not allowed to register maintenance window tasks**
+Deny `ssm:RegisterTaskWithMaintenanceWindow` permissions for the users in your account who you don't want to register tasks with maintenance windows\.
+This prevents users from registering a maintenance window task by using the service\-linked role in a maintenance window task registration request\.

 **Before you begin**
 In order to complete the tasks in the section, you need one or both of the following resources\.